Ben Franklin effect

-The Ben Franklin effect is a proposed psychological phenomenon: people like someone more after doing a favour for them.
-An explanation for this is cognitive dissonance.
-People reason that they help others because they like them, even if they do not, because their minds struggle to maintain logical consistency between their actions and perceptions.
+The Ben Franklin Effect is a psychological phenomenon in which a person likes someone more after doing them a favor.
+The effect can be explained with cognitive dissonance: individuals rationalize their helpful actions by assuming they must like the person, since their behavior would otherwise conflict with their typical behavior and self-perception.
+In this way, the effect shows how people adjust their attitudes to maintain consistency in their self-concept.

-The Benjamin Franklin effect, in other words, is the result of one's concept of self coming under attack.
-Every person develops a persona, and that persona persists because inconsistencies in one's personal narrative get rewritten, redacted, and misinterpreted.

 Franklin's observation of effect

 Benjamin Franklin, after whom the effect is named, quoted what he described as an "old maxim" in his autobiography: "He that has once done you a kindness will be more ready to do you another, than he whom you yourself have obliged."

-In his autobiography, Franklin explains how he dealt with the animosity of a rival legislator when he served in the Pennsylvania legislature in the 18th century:
+Franklin explains how he dealt with the animosity of a rival legislator when he served in the Pennsylvania Assembly in the 18th century: